cronvel/tree-kit/documentation.md

 	  It forces option 'own' and disable 'proto'.
 Specifying multiple sources does not make sens here.
 	* skipRoot `boolean` prevent the prototype of the target **root** object from mutation.
 	  Only nested objects' prototype will be mutated.
-	* deepBlacklist `Array` list of black-listed prototype: the recursiveness of the 'deep' option will be disabled for object whose prototype is listed (only direct prototype will match, for performance purpose the rest of the prototype chain will not be checked)
-	* deepWhitelist `Array` the opposite of deepBlacklist, it's a white-list
 	* flat `boolean|string` sources properties are copied in a way to produce a *flat* target, the target's key is the full path (separated by '.') of the source's key, also if a string is provided it will be used as the path separator
 	* unflat `boolean|string` it is the opposite of 'flat': assuming that the sources are in the *flat* format, it expands all flat properties -- whose name are path with '.' as the separator -- deeply into the target, also if a string is provided it will be used as the path separator
+	* deepFilter `Object` filter the recursiveness of the 'deep' option, filtered objects will be referenced just the way it would be if the 'deep' option was turned off, objects are filtered based upon their prototypes (only direct prototype match, for performance purpose the rest of the prototype chain will not be checked)
+		* blacklist `Array` list of black-listed prototype
+		* whitelist `Array` list of white-listed prototype
 * target `Object` the target of the extend, properties will be copied to this object
 * source `Object` the source of the extend, properties will be copied from this object